Posts Tagged ‘herbs’

 Cons – language barriers, quality of herbs, need to be near or in a large city

 • Many herbs can be found online.
 My favorite place to send people is Amazon.com .
 They have many quality herbals available both Chinese and western although do not carry everything.
 Make sure to read the ingredients of the products and match them to what should be in the formula.
 In most of my herbal and supplements articles I have included a link to Amazon.com for that product if it is available.
 I choose my link based on what I feel is the best quality product available online.
-There are other places online that also sell herbals.
+There are other places online that also sell herbals such as Modern Herb Shop.
 For artemisinin I always send people to Holley Pharmacy since I have used their product for years and know it to work and be high quality.
 Use some caution when buying online as not all companies are as reliable as Amazon.

 Pros – easy, more reliable then ID, can be ordered from anywhere